What’s the Difference Between a Full-Service Broker and a Discount Broker?

 Along the way, they'll provide all of the services you need to sell your home, including:

-These services (and more) add up to more positive attention from buyers, which increases the likelihood your home will sell quickly and for top dollar.
+These services (and more) attract more positive attention from buyers, which increases the likelihood that your home will sell quickly and for top dollar.

 How much does a full-service realtor cost?